Interstate Commission on the Potomac River Basin: Authority

 The Commission was created by an act of the United States Congress in 1940.
 Congress amended the law in 1970, creating an interstate compact.

 Mission

 ICPRB accomplishes its mission through a variety of actions to conduct, coordinate, and cooperate in studies and programs in the areas of water quality, water supply, living resources, and land resources.
 The Section for Cooperative Water Supply Operations on the Potomac River ("Co-op"), a special section of the Commission, was created as a technical operations center for management and coordination among the regional utilities to avoid water supply shortages in the Washington metropolitan area during droughts.
-In 1978 the ICPRB established a "Low Flow Allocation Agreement" applicable during drought conditions, in order to maintain environmental conditions on the river.
+In 1978, the ICPRB established a "Low Flow Allocation Agreement" applicable during drought conditions to maintain environmental conditions on the river.
 The agreement was revised in 2018.

 Commissioners

-The ICPRB Commissioners represent the commonwealths of Pennsylvania and Virginia, the states of Maryland and West Virginia, the District of Columbia, and the federal government.
-These individuals, appointed by their respective jurisdictions, set policy and provide guidance for the Commission, as an interstate compact agency.
+The ICPRB Commissioners represent the Commonwealths of Pennsylvania and Virginia, the States of Maryland and West Virginia, the District of Columbia, and the Federal Government.
+These individuals, appointed by their respective jurisdictions, set policy and guide the Commission, as an interstate compact agency.